 Hotel in Hakone

 Want to stay more than a day in Hakone?
-I share with you a selection of the best ryokans, these traditional Japanese hotels, in this hot springs with views of Mount Fuji.
+I share with you a selection of the best ryokans, these traditional Japanese hotels, in these hot springs with views of Mount Fuji.

 The site opens every day from 8:30 am.
 All public transport stops at 5 pm.
 The roads leading to Owakudani seem to be closed around this time.
 Be sure to leave before being alone in this dangerous valley.